Skip to content

 Install Certificate from HTTP Endpoint

 Alternatively, you can add your company's root CA via an HTTP endpoint.
-Use the WS_EXTRA_CA_CERT_ENDPOINTS environment variable to define one or more (space delimited) endpoints pointing to the desired certificate.
+Use the WS_CA_ADDITIONAL_CERT_ENDPOINTS environment variable to define one or more (space-delimited) endpoints pointing to the desired certificate.

-If your certificate is hosted on an insecure server you can use the WS_EXTRA_CA_CERT_INSECURE (set to any value) environment variable to ignore security checks.
+If your certificate is hosted on an insecure server you can use the WS_CA_ADDITIONAL_CERT_ALLOW_INSECURE (set to any value) environment variable to ignore security checks.

 This may be deemed risky due to the certificate being acquired through an unsecured process that lacks SSL/TLS encryption.